amank22/LogVue/.github/ISSUE_TEMPLATE.md/feature.md

 ---
-name: Feature Request
+name: 🚀 Feature
-about: Use this template for requesting new features
+about: Suggest a new feature
-title: "[FEATURE NAME]"
+title: '[FEATURE] <title>'
-labels: enhancement
+labels: feature
-assignees:
+assignees: ''
 ---

 ## Detailed Description